Install snapd on OpenEmbedded/Yocto

 As OpenEmbedded/Yocto is a meta distribution build system which doesn’t provide you by default with any binary packages, we don’t do this either for snapd.

 To allow inclusion of snapd in any Linux distribution built with OpenEmbedded/Yocto, a so called meta-layer meta-snappy exists which include all necessary recipes.
-These recipes cover required components and define dependencies on other dependencies outside of the meta-snappy layer.
+These recipes cover snapd components and define dependencies on the recipes and packages outside of the meta-snappy layer.

-To keep things simple we only show here how you can include meta-snappy in a generic Yocto build targetting the QEMU emulator.
-More information about how to start with Yocto can be found here.
+To keep things simple we only show here how you can include meta-snappy in a generic Yocto build targeting the QEMU emulator.
+More information about how to start with Yocto can be found in the Yocto Project Quick Start manual.

-First, setup the Yocto build environment based on the 2.2 (morty) release:
+First, setup the Yocto build environment based on the 2.4 (rocko) release:

 Now we need to add the meta-snappy layer into the build environment: